He Zhuguo: Second Sino-Japanese War

 During his stay in northern Shaanxi, He Zhuguo went to Yan'an three times to solve military problems and was welcomed by Mao Zedong.
 Among them, in the autumn of 1939, He Zhuguo led his department to relocate to southern Henan, passing Yan'an.
 The military circles of Yan'an held a welcome party for him.
 Mao Zedong gave a welcome speech in person.

 At the end of 1939, He Zhuguo led 2 cavalry troops to defend Henan.
 Soon, the New Fourth Army Peng Xuefeng guerrilla detachment entered Boxian, Huaiyang, and defended with He Zhu ’s Ministry.
 In 1940, Zhang Yunyi, chief of staff of the New Fourth Army, commanded the troops of the New Fourth Army north of the Yangtze River.
 Zhang Yunyi and He Zhuguo sent liaison personnel to each other's forces to discuss the battle together.
-Tan Youlin, deputy brigade commander of the New Fourth Army, etc., went to Yan'an to attend the Seventh National Congress of the Communist Party of China.
+Tan Youlin, deputy brigade commander of the New Fourth Army, etc., went to Yan'an to attend the 7th National Congress of the Chinese Communist Party.
 He Zhuguo's headquarters issued a special pass to them.
 In 1940, the Japanese army transferred troops from North China to attack Fuyang.
 In cooperation with the New Fourth Army, He Zhuguo held Fuyang.

 After the incident in southern Anhui in 1941, He Zhuguo still reached an agreement with the Peng Xuefeng Department of the New Fourth Army: if the two sides were forced to play against each other, they would follow the approach of the Red Army and the Northeast Army before the Xi'an Incident.
 There are a large number of puppet troops in Shangqiu, Henan and Bo County in the north of Anhui, around the defense zone of Hezhu State Department.
 He Zhuguo was instructed to counter the puppet army and included a large number of local guerrillas.

 In January 1941, with the cooperation of a large number of armored vehicles, the Japanese army stationed in Shangqiu set off for Guide and went to the front of the boundary to sweep the Huangfan area.
 He Zhu was blocked by the Ministry of State.